The Sorcerer's Apprentice (2010 film): Plot

-In 740 AD, in England, the mighty magician Merlin has three apprentices; Balthazar Blake, Veronica Gorloisen and Maxim Horvath.
-Horvath betrays his master by joining forces with the evil sorceress Morgana le Fay.
-Morgana mortally wounds Merlin before Veronica is able to rip Morgana's soul from her body and absorbs it into her own.
-As Morgana attempts to kill Veronica by possessing her from within, Balthazar stops her by imprisoning Morgana and Veronica in the "Grimhold", a magic prison in the shape of a nesting doll.
-Before dying, Merlin gives Balthazar a dragon figurine that will identify the Prime Merlinean, Merlin's descendant and the only one able to defeat Morgana.
-While he searches for his descendant throughout history, Balthazar imprisons Morganians, sorcerers who try to release Morgana, including Horvath, into successive layers on the Grimhold.
+In 740 AD in England, Merlin has three apprentices: Balthazar Blake, Veronica Gorloisen, and Maxim Horvath.
+Horvath betrays Merlin by allying with Morgana le Fay, an evil sorceress trying to steal a spell called "The Rising," which will revive dead sorcerers and enslave mankind.
+Morgana mortally wounds Merlin, but Veronica absorbs Morgana's soul.
+As Morgana tries to kill Veronica from within, Balthazar stops her by imprisoning both in the "Grimhold", a magical nesting doll.
+Before dying, Merlin gives Balthazar a dragon figurine to identify the Prime Merlinean, his descendant who can defeat Morgana.
+Throughout history, Balthazar searches for Merlin's heir and confines Morganians, sorcerers who tried to free Morgana, including Horvath, in the Grimhold.

-In 2000, in New York City, the Prime Merlinean is revealed to be 10-year-old Dave Stutler, who encounters Balthazar in his Manhattan antique store, after straying from his school field trip.
-When Balthazar gives Dave Merlin's dragon figurine, the statue comes to life and wraps itself around the boy's finger to form a ring.
-When Balthazar goes to retrieve a book meant to teach magic, Dave accidentally opens the Grimhold, releasing the imprisoned Horvath.
-While battling for possession of the Grimhold, Balthazar and Horvath are imprisoned in an ancient Chinese urn with a ten-year lock curse.
-Dave is then ridiculed by his classmates when he claims he saw magic, only to find the shop empty.
-He is faced with severe bullying, and is misdiagnosed with hallucination caused by a "glucose imbalance", whilst nevertheless keeping the ring.
+In 2000, 10-year-old Dave Stutler meets Balthazar in his Manhattan antique store.
+Balthazar gives him Merlin's dragon figurine, which transforms into a ring, revealing Dave as the Prime Merlinean.
+When Balthazar retrieves a book on magic, Dave accidentally opens the Grimhold, releasing Horvath.
+Balthazar and Horvath fight for the Grimhold and are imprisoned in an ancient Chinese urn under a ten-year curse while Dave escapes with the ring.

-Ten years later, Dave, now 20 years old, is a physics student at New York University, and meets his childhood crush Becky.
-He immediately becomes smitten with her, and repairs the transmitting mast of the radio station she works at after it is struck by lightning.
-The ten-year imprisonment curse of the urn ends, releasing Horvath and Balthazar.
+Ten years later, Dave is a physics student at NYU.
+The ten-year imprisonment curse of the urn ends, releasing both Horvath and Balthazar.
 Horvath pursues Dave and the Grimhold.
 Balthazar rescues Dave, riding an animated steel eagle adapted from a Chrysler Building gargoyle.
-Dave initially refuses to help Balthazar, having been under psychiatric care since their first meeting, until Balthazar agrees to leave after finding the Grimhold.
+Dave refuses to help Balthazar, having been under psychiatric care since their first meeting, until Balthazar agrees to leave after finding the Grimhold.
 They track the Grimhold to Chinatown, where Horvath has released the next Morganian, Sun Lok.
 Dave defeats Sun Lok, and Balthazar retrieves the Grimhold.
-Dave changes his mind, deciding that he likes magic after all, and agrees to become Balthazar's apprentice.
-He also becomes romantically involved with Becky against Balthazar's wishes and advice, impressing her by playing the OneRepublic song "Secrets" with the Tesla coils he has been experimenting with.
+Dave changes his mind and agrees to become Balthazar's apprentice.
+He also becomes romantically involved with his childhood crush, Becky, against Balthazar's wishes and advice.